toussaintma/recipes/training-cheatsheet.md

 ## Visualization
 * show one hot encoding easily with plt.imshow(tensort)

+## Initialization, activations and gradients
+* @torch.no_grad can be used as decorater for the funciton defined immediately after, use with torch.no_grad(): for code blocks
+* check logits, activations and preactivations for dead neurons and excentric logits
+* use torch.nn.init.kaiming_normal_ for initialization well distributed with torch.nn.init.calculate_gain to fight against all the reductive functions like tanh.
+A simpler but powerful way is to multiply weights by sqrt(gain/fan_in)

 ## TODO
 * TODO topic of initializing the weights in Pytorch